anthonydotnet/dangeasy-ucache/README.md

 ### Registering content
 ```
 // tell UCache your site node doctype
-UCache.Instance.RegisterSiteNodeContentTypeAlias("home"); // will default to top level nodes if not set
+UCache.Instance.RegisterSiteNodeContentTypeAlias("site"); // will default to top level nodes if not set

 // register with xpath
 UCache.Instance.RegisterSingle("homepage", "//home");